NHMDenmark/DigitalCollections/MeiliSearch explore/readMe.md

+# The Meilisearch approach has been abandoned due to inconsistent search results and the ascent of SQLite as the preferred quick search and retreival tool!

-# Test MeiliSearch solution to large a taxonomy in the App 'sputil'.
+# ~~Test MeiliSearch solution to large a taxonomy in the App 'sputil'.~~

 The purpose of this effort is to prototype a small search index solution to be used in conjunction with the SpUtil APP so that auto-suggest can be implemented.
 The auto-suggest feature requires very small latencies when users are typing in taxon names.
 Less than 20 milliseconds would be good.